JayJayBinks/infinite-tales-rpg/README.md

 ### 🎮 Start playing

-To play **Infinite Tales RPG**, you'll need to set up your own Google Gemini API Key.
-Don't worry, it is free! **Hint:** Certain Browsers support a VPN addon.
+To play **Infinite Tales RPG**, you need a Google Gemini API Key.
+It's free and easy to set up!
+View the [guide to create the API Key](https://github.com/JayJayBinks/infinite-tales-rpg/wiki/Create-your-free-Google-Gemini-API-Key-%F0%9F%94%91)

-Create it easily at https://aistudio.google.com/ and generate your API key.

 You can access the game with following link and enter the API Key in the settings.
 It will only be saved in your browser!